The minimum wage applies to employees who are:

 Employees must be paid at least the minimum hourly wage rate for every hour worked, unless they agreed to a higher rate in their employment agreement.
 Payments for call-outs should also be negotiated in the employment agreement.

-- Salaried employees can divide their pay by the number of hours they work in a pay period to make sure they earn the minimum wage.
+Salaried employees – Full-time employees can divide their pay by the number of hours they work in a pay period to make sure they earn the minimum wage.
 Part-time employees should have their pay specified per hour, day or week and these amounts must be equal to or higher than the relevant minimum specified in the Minimum Wage Order.

-- Employees paid piece rates must still be paid the minimum wage for each hour worked.
+Employees paid piece rates – must be paid at least the minimum wage for each hour worked.

-- The minimum wage does not apply to people who have a minimum wage exemption permit.
+Exceptions – the minimum wage does not apply to people who have a minimum wage exemption permit.

 Types of wage rates